postmanlabs/labs-docs/v6/postman/collections/managing_collections.md

 ### Edit and view collection details

-Expand the right angle bracket (**>**) to show the details view for the collection.
-Collapse the left angle bracket (**<**) to hide the details view.
+Expand the arrow (&#9656;) to show the details view for the collection.
+Collapse the arrow (&#9666;) to hide the details view.
 You can add metadata like name and description so that all the information a developer needs to use your API is available easily.

 [![collection details view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-collectionDetailsView.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-collectionDetailsView.png)